This is a Flavin Story.

 American Psychological Association

-My two-second visual memory consists of Diane’s inviting eyes and dazzling smile.
-My retrospective, 50+ year cumulative memory remembers myself unable to respond, with the burden of history and dysfunctional social systems attached to it like a fat python around a small pig.
-Just say hello like I would any other kid.
+My two-second visual memory was Diane’s inviting eyes and big smile.
+My retrospective, 50-year cumulative memory is the image of myself unable to reply, with the burden of history and dysfunctional social systems that constricted my response like a fat python around a small pig, to say “hi” like I would have to any other kid.

-My parents fostered the skill of paying attention to my surroundings, sure, but I was struck paralyzed and my 6 to 10 year-old brain couldn’t process what to do with Diane’s typically developing social awareness.
-I had believed that, because she was housed in Wing 2, she must have been mentally impaired or unable to think.
+My parents had fostered the quality of paying attention to my surroundings, but I was struck paralyzed and my “6 to 10 year-old” brain couldn’t process what to do with Diane’s typically developing social awareness.
+I had believed that, because she was housed in Wing 2, she must have been unable to think.
 Or, as I would have described her then, she was “retarded.”
 So, I walked past her without a word or a smile.

-That night dreamt about Diane.
-I’m sure my brain was trying to understand the morning’s two-second event.
+Soon after, I dreamt about Diane.
+It’s the earliest dream that I remember.
+I’m sure my brain was trying to make sense the day’s two-second event.

 In the dream, I was walking toward Oak Park Park, a huge public space with two baseball fields, an ice rink, a significant wooded area, a full-sized pool, concession stands, and several playgrounds.
-I had played little league baseball and flag football there, so it’s no surprise that that was my direction in the dream, but it was a couple miles away, and in the Motor City, few people walked more than a half-mile unless they had to, so, in reality, we rarely walked.
+I had played little league baseball and flag football there, so it’s no surprise that that was the direction my dream led me, but it was a couple miles away, and in the Motor City, few people walked more than a half-mile unless they had to, so actually, we rarely walked.

-As I got closer, in front of an abstract version of the Oak Park police station, I saw a stairway that went into the ground.
-No signs, no railings, no apparent reason, but it did have the same carpet as my home; older and worn olive green shag carpet consistent with the times and the income of our household.
+As I got close to the park, in front of an abstract version of the Oak Park police station, I saw a stairway that went into the ground.
+No signs, no railings, no apparent reason, but it did have the same carpet as my home: older and worn olive green shag carpet consistent with the times and the income of our household.

 Before I made the decision, Diane came out of the left door.
 I don’t remember seeing her clearly, like I had that morning, but I knew it was her.
 I quickly deduced that she came out of the evil doorway, so I turned around, and tried to run back up the stairs to safety.
-The old dream cliche of my feet feeling like they were made of lead had deadened my legs, and I couldn’t escape.
+My feet felt like they were made of lead and had deadened my legs.
+I couldn’t escape.
 I made it three or four stairs, dreading that Diane would catch me.
 And then I awoke with a start.

-The two seconds of Diane bright and happy face moving past me 50 years ago is alive in my memory.
+The two seconds of Diane bright and happy face walking past me 50 years ago is alive in my memory.

-In scattered fragments of blurry remembrances, she went in and out of Wing 2 and spent her recess on that side of the chain-link fence, away from the children I played with.
+In scattered and blurry fragments, I remember that she went in and out of Wing 2 and spent her recess on that side of the chain-link fence, away from the children I played with.

 And one night, she chased me up the olive green carpeted stairs, presumably intending to drag me back to my fate with evil through door #1.